electric-eloquence/fepper/README.md

 #### Base install

-* Comes with no unnecessary assets, styles, Pattern Lab demo, or
+* Comes with no unnecessary assets, styles, demo website, or
   <a href="https://www.npmjs.com/package/fp-stylus" target="_blank">fp-stylus</a>
   extension.
 * Node.js must be installed beforehand.